-The genset-mounted radiator with an engine-driven fans is standard on the genset.
-Air is pulled into the upper front of the genset housing and through the radiator and exits at the front top of the housing.
+The two genset-mounted radiators with enginedriven fans are standard on the genset.
+Air is pulled into the upper front of the genset housing and through the radiators and exits at the front top of the housing.
 Air is also routed through the engine and generator compartment and exits at the lower right front corner of the housing.
 Position the genset so that the air intake and exhaust grills are not blocked.